akashnag/ash/README.md

 The following is a list of design goals for **ash**; some of which have already been implemented, while some are yet to be:

+**Already implemented:**

-- Easy to use.
+- Easy to use
-- Clean interface.
+- Clean and intuitive interface
-- No dependencies.
+- Minimal dependencies
-- Common keybindings.
+- Common keybindings
-- Support for wide variety of splits.
+- Support for a wide variety of splits and windows
-- Autocompletion/Suggestions.
+- Support for various text-encodings
-- Syntax highlighting.
+- Syntax highlighting
+- Selection highlighting (highlights text under selection wherever they occur in the document)
-- Color scheme support.
+- Color scheme support
-- Macros and command-palette.
-- Integrated terminal.
-- Common editor features such as undo/redo, line numbers, Unicode support, soft wrapping, …
+- Common editor features such as undo/redo, line numbers, find-replace, cut-copy-paste, etc.
+- True support for wrapping (both hard & soft) with intuitive cursor movements along wrapped text
-- Auto-backup.
+- Auto-backup

+**Not yet implemented:**

+- Project mode (opening complete directories instead of individual files)
-- Git integration.
+- Git integration
+- Support for Unicode
+- Macros and command-palette
+- Autocompletion/Suggestions
+- Integrated terminal
-- Encryption.
+- Plugin system
-- File transfer over TCP/UDP.

 ## Installation